databrary/presentations/jlsc-15/jlsc.md

 ### Expand number and diversity of datasets

-At present, the materials stored in Databrary represent a relatively small number of research topics from a subset of investigators who already have on hand archival materials with suitable permissions that permit widespread sharing.
+At present, the materials stored in Databrary represent a relatively small number of research topics from a subset of investigators who already have on hand materials with suitable permissions that permit widespread sharing.
 With increasing numbers of researchers beginning to adapt research protocols to enable video data sharing following the Databrary access model, we anticipate that the number and diversity of datasets will grow.
 The team has also identified a use case for Databrary materials that may accelerate the pace of contributions -- excerpts or clips for teaching.
 Many developmental scientists already use excerpts to illustrate methods or key phenomena, and researchers widely share excerpts with one another on an informal *ad hoc* basis.